CLARIAH/burgerLinker/README.md

     [--namespace https://data.iisg.nl/myProject#]
        use the provided IRI as base namespace for the new identifiers given to reconstructed individuals

+## Data Requirements

+BurgerLinker expects the input dataset(s) to conform to the Resource Description Framework (RDF) and to be formatted in one of many W3C recommended serialization formats (e.g. N-Triples, N-Quads, JSON-LD, or HDT).

+BurgerLinker accommodates different data modelling practices by moving the data model specification from the tool's internals to the user.
+This is achieved by deferring the retrieval of relevant information to a SPARQL query engine.
+User-provided queries tell the query engine how the data is modelled.

+BurgerLinker ships with several pre-made data model specifications:

+- **PiCo-SDO** [Person-in-Context](https://github.com/CBG-Centrum-voor-familiegeschiedenis/PiCo) data model with names modelled using *schema.org* (SDO)
+- **PiCo-PNV** [Person-in-Context](https://github.com/CBG-Centrum-voor-familiegeschiedenis/PiCo) data model with names modelled using *Person Name Vocabulary* (PNV)
+- **CIV** [Civil Registries schema](assets/CIV.ttl) data model created by the IISG (deprecated)

+Run BurgerLinker with the `--model <name of data model>` option to set the preferred data model.

+### Custom Data Model

+Support for a custom data model can be added by creating a new *yaml* file in the `res/data_model` directory and by writing queries for birth, death, and marriage certificates.
+The three queries should be valid SPARQL queries and must be saved in the same *yaml* file.

+A minimal data model specification takes the following form:

+    ---
+    BIRTHS: >
+      SELECT *
+      WHERE {
+          ?s ?p ?o .
+      }

+    DEATHS: >
+      SELECT *
+      WHERE {
+          ?s ?p ?o .
+      }

+    MARRIAGES: >
+      SELECT *
+      WHERE {
+          ?s ?p ?o .
+      }

+    ...

+Be aware that the queries must define all variables required by BurgerLinker.
+Inspect the queries of the pre-made data model specifications to see all required variables.

 ## How BurgerLinker Works

 BurgerLinker uses lexical comparisons on person names to find candidate links.
 To improve accuracy, the names of relations (parents, partner, etc) are likewise matched and taken into account.
 Temporal consistencies and domain knowledge are exploited to further improve accuracy.

 Each execution of a *within* or *between* function will produce a CSV file containing linked events.
 These files are stored in the provided working directory (`<workdir>/<function>/results/`) and are named according to their function and used options:

 - within-B-M-maxLev-X.csv
 - within-B-D-maxLev-X.csv